Blog

 Choosing the right dressing is as important as technique.
 The optimal dressing depends on wound type, exudate level, depth, infection status, and the patient's ability to tolerate certain materials.
 Our nurses use evidence-based dressing protocols that may include:

 Dressing orders are written and authorized by the patient's physician.
-Our nurses execute those orders with precision and document any concerns requiring a change in treatment plan.
+Our nurses execute those orders with precision and document any clinical concerns requiring a change in the treatment plan.
+Every individualized care plan reflects the specific needs of that patient — not a one-size-fits-all protocol.

 Infection Prevention in Home Wound Care

-Signs of wound infection — increasing erythema, warmth, purulent exudate, odor, fever, or rapidly worsening pain — are documented and reported to the patient's physician same-day.
+Signs of wound infection — increasing erythema, warmth, purulent exudate, odor, fever, or rapidly worsening pain — are documented and reported to the patient's physician the same day.
 We also educate families on the difference between normal wound healing stages (inflammation, proliferation, remodeling) and signs that something has gone wrong.
-Knowing when to treat and when to escalate to the emergency department is a skill our nurses bring to every home visit.
+Knowing when to treat and when to escalate to the emergency department is a skill our nurses bring to every home visit in Briar Meadow, Summer Creek, Rendon, and throughout the Burleson service area.

 Nutrition and Wound Healing

-When nutritional concerns are identified, we coordinate with the patient's care team to recommend dietary intervention or formal nutritional assessment.
-Optimizing nutrition is one of the most impactful non-dressing interventions a home health nurse can initiate to improve wound outcomes.
+When nutritional concerns are identified, we coordinate with the patient's care team to recommend dietary intervention or a formal nutritional assessment.
+Optimizing nutrition is one of the most impactful non-dressing interventions a home health nurse can initiate.
+It directly improves wound outcomes across all wound types.

 Recognizing Wound Emergencies